VRConservation/geosp/chapters/06_sql.md

 wash_df.to_csv('test/wash.csv', index=False)
 ```

 Right clicking the csv file and selecting View Map produces a heat map.
-It seeems to show that Lewis's Woodpecker prefer the Hood River and a certain elevation along the Pacific Crest:
+It seems to show that Lewis's Woodpecker prefer the Hood River and a certain elevation along the Pacific Crest:

 ![Wash](https://i.imgur.com/nGiuDxq.png)